AlexsLemonade/refinebio-js/README.md

 ## Usage

-Import the `Refinebio` module into your Javascript file and instantiate it.
+Import `Refinebio` module into your Javascript file and instantiate it.

 ```js
 import Refinebio from 'refinebio'